vishnoiprem/msds-northwestern-projects-2025/MSDS401/Assignment_2/TASK1_SUMMARY.md

 - **Task 2: Monte Carlo Estimation** (sampling distribution of the median)
 - **Task 3: Point and Interval Estimation** (confidence intervals with real data)

-Just let me know when you're ready to move on!